antillie/generic-rpg/README.md

 Tested on Windows and Linux.
 But any platform that has Python 2.7 and the needed libraries should work.

 Uses creative commons art and sound assets.
 Mostly CC-BY.
 Some CC-BY-SA.
+Some public domain.
 (https://creativecommons.org/licenses/)
 Artists and specific asset details are listed in the credits screen.